Stephen Webber

+Stephen Webber (born June 8, 1983) is an American politician.
+He is a member of the Missouri Senate from the 19th district, serving since 2025.
+He previously represented the 46th district in the Missouri House of Representatives from 2009 to 2017.
+He is a member of the Democratic Party.

 Background and education

 Webber attended The American Legion Boys State of Missouri in 2000.
 He is a 2001 graduate of Hickman High School in Columbia, MO.
 He received his bachelor's degree in economics from Saint Louis University in 2006.
 Webber received his J.D. in 2013 from the University of Missouri School of Law and is a licensed attorney in the State of Missouri.

 Career

 Webber has served two tours of duty in Iraq with the United States Marine Corps.
 His first tour, which began in 2004 and lasted 7 months, found him stationed outside Abu Ghraib prison.
 In 2006, he returned to Iraq, this time to Fallujah, as a squad leader of 12 other Marines.

 After returning from Iraq, he worked as an aide to Senator Claire McCaskill (D-Mo.) in Washington, D.C.

 Webber completed his Juris Doctor in 2013 at the University of Missouri-Columbia School of Law and is licensed to practice law in the State of Missouri.